Classical Studies Faculty Directory

 Associate Professor

-At Boston College, I teach Latin and Greek at all levels, especially (but not exclusively) prose.
-In recent years, I have taught advanced seminars on Tacitus, Apuleius, Cicero, Homer, Thucydides, Greek Rhetoric.
-I also regularly teach Greek and Roman History, Roman Family Law, and Roman Religion.
+She teaches Latin and Greek at all levels, especially (but not exclusively) prose.
+In recent years, she has taught advanced seminars on Tacitus, Apuleius, Cicero, Homer, Thucydides, and Greek Rhetoric.
+She also regularly teaches Greek and Roman History, Roman Family Law, and Roman Religion.

 Publications